PKI with CFSSL

 - CA constraints define that the certificates issued will be used by CAs

-limits this intermediate CA to only be able to issue sub-intermediate CAs that cannot issue additional CAs.
-(This could be allowed withmax_path_len: 0
+is_ca: trueandmax_path_len: 1limits this intermediate CA to only be able to issue sub-intermediate CAs that cannot issue additional CAs.
+(This could be allowed withmax_path_len: 0andmax_path_len_zero: true).

 rm -f ~/cafiles/root/root-ca-key.pem